-So your hair isn't what it used to be.
+So you're starting to notice that your hair isn't quite what it used to be.
 Maybe your forehead is a little higher, the crown a little thinner.
+You're beginning to see some hair loss.
 Though male baldness is common—two thirds of men shed at least some of their hair by the time they hit 35—the reasons for it are varied.
 In addition to genetics, hair loss results from certain diseases, meds, infections, radiation, toxins, and stress.
 And in some parts of the world, nutritional diseases and vitamin deficiencies can also cause hair to fall out.

 The supplements market is awash with products promising to thicken your mane, and vitamins alone aren’t likely to work as well as the prescription treatments or procedures.

 What that in mind, we dug into the scientific research to see which vitamins and minerals might be worth checking out.
 And while you’re looking around, we checked into the most common supplements containing numerous vitamins, herbs, minerals and other natural compounds for hair loss—ones often lumped under the term “nutraceuticals”—for you, too.

 The lowdown on vitamins and minerals for hair loss